 SailCoach set up its second base in the city of Valencia at the end of 2021, complementing operations in Malta.
 The city has a rich sailing history, including playing host to the 2007 America’s Cup and has become a popular training venue for Optimist (Orange Regatta), Finn (the Dinghy Academy), and ILCA sailors alike.
 With excellent sailing conditions afloat and extensive shore facilities at the Real Club Náutico de Valencia.
 Making Valencia a natural choice for SailCoach with the Mediterranean providing excellent warm-weather training all year round.

 We intended that SailCoach’s Valencia SailBase would provide a “home from home” for teams wanting a base in Europe with year-round training facilities.
 The SailBase can offer favourable prices for long-term containers parking, giving teams a base to store equipment a day’s drive away from the heart of Europe.
 They can then fly from any part of the world, spending a week or two getting set up and over jetlag, et cetera, before competing on the European regatta circuit.
 Traditionally, the first regatta on the European circuit is Palma Majorca’s Princess Sofía Trophy.
-With Valencia having a daily ferry service to the Balearic Islands, what better starting point could there be?
+With Valencia having a twice daily ferry service to the Balearic Islands, what better starting point could there be?

 The city lies on the Mediterranean, so it enjoys a covetable climate with 300 sunny days, a year and an average annual temperature of 18º C. It has a worldwide renowned traditional cuisine, with over 7 km of beautiful beaches and a Mediterranean lifestyle that combines tradition and innovation, with a good quality of life and a moderate cost of living, making Valencia an exceptional city for athletes to be based.